visgl/deck.gl/docs/viewports.md

 ## Overview

-Projection and camera utilities supporting the Web Mercator Projection.
-At its core this is a utility for converting to and from map (latitude, longitude) coordinates to screen coordinates and back.

-* `WebMercatorViewport` - For 3D applications, a subclass
-  of a generic `Viewport` class (which is essentially a 3D matrix "camera" class of the type you would find in any 3D/WebGL/OpenGL library).
+deck.gl calculates projections using a a generic `Viewport` class (which is essentially a 3D matrix "camera" class of the type you would find in any 3D/WebGL/OpenGL library, holding `view` and `projection` matrices).

-The constructor of this "advanced" perspective-enabled viewport also takes the same typical map view parameters as the `FlatViewport`, however it offers perspective enabled/project unproject functions, and generates general 4x4 view matrices that correspond to the parameters.
+The basic `Viewport` class is generic and can be used directly if you can calculate your own projection matrices, it is often preferable to use a `Viewport` subclass that takes higher level parameters, such as camera position and viewing direction, or map coordinates, rather than working directly with matrices.

+In addition to matrices which are mainly used as WebGL uniforms, the `Viewport` class also offers JavaScript functions to project and unproject as well as getting local distance scales.

+A special property of the `Viewport` class that sets it apart from the typical OpenGL Camera class is that it has the necessary plumbing to support non-linear Web Mercator projection.

+There is a special subclass, the `WebMercatorViewport`, that at its core is a utility for converting to and from map
+(latitude, longitude) coordinates to screen coordinates and back.

 ### Notes on Coordinates